BigBird7827/Solar-System-Simulation/README.md

 # Solar-System-Simulation
-This is a Solar Ssytem Animation for the Stargazer's Club Website.
+This is a Solar Sytem Animation for the Stargazer's Club Website.
 It will display the following objects in the Sol system:

 - Sun